 There is nothing like the pride of homeownership.
 For many individuals, renting is just fine as they don’t like the responsibilities that come with owning a home.
 But for the majority of us, there’s nothing like coming home from work to your own home.
 Even in a rare down real estate market, there’s still hope for appreciation in the future.
 Renters don’t have that hope.
 If owning is such a bad decision, why does the person who owns the apartment building choose to do so?
 The reason is that owning real estate has historically been one of the safest investments around.
 Best of all, you get to choose the color of the home, the quality of the home and when and how upkeep on the home is completed.

 There’s also the holy grail of home-ownership and that’s the mortgage interest deduction you get on your taxes.
-If you compare a $1,000 rent payment versus a $1,000 mortgage payment, here’s what the mortgage interest deduction can mean to a home buyer.
+When you compare a $1,000 rent payment versus a $1,000 mortgage payment, here’s what the mortgage interest deduction can mean to a home buyer.
 In each scenario above we’ll assume the homeowner and the renter are both in the 30% tax bracket.
 By having the mortgage interest deduction, the person making the mortgage payment gets to write off 30% of the mortgage interest portion of their monthly payments — which is the largest portion of almost all mortgage payments.
 Assuming 3/4 of the payment is in interest (the rest being principal pay down, taxes and homeowner’s insurance); the homeowner gets to write off 30% of $750, each and every month — that’s a savings of $225 a month each month you own the home versus renting.